mekkablue/ShowComponentOrder/README.md

 # ShowComponentOrder.glyphsReporter

-This is a plugin for the [Glyphs font editor](http://glyphsapp.com/) by Georg Seifert.
+This is a plugin for the [Glyphs font editor](http://glyphsapp.com/).

 It displays components in different colors depending on the order of the component.
-This way, you can step through your component-based glyphs (fn-arrows or Home/End on large keyboards) and quickly spot an order mistake.
+This way, you can quickly spot an order mistake.

+![Components are shown in different colors.](ShowComponentOrder.png "Show Component Order Screenshot")

-After installation, it will add the menu item *View > Show Component Order*.
+After installation, it will add the menu item *View > Show Component Order* (de: *Zeige Reihenfolge der Komponenten,* fr: *Montrer ordre des components,* nl: *Toon volgorde van componenten*).

 You can set a keyboard shortcut in System Preferences.

-![Components are shown in different colors.](ShowComponentOrder.png "Show Component Order Screenshot")

 ### Installation

-1. Download the complete ZIP file and unpack it, or clone the repository.
-2. Double click the .glyphsReporter file.
-Confirm the dialog that appears in Glyphs.
+1. In *Window > Plugin Manager,* click on the *Install* button next to *Show Component Order.*
-3. Restart Glyphs
+3. Restart Glyphs.

 ### Usage Instructions